Arawakan languages: Geographic distribution

 Arawak is the largest family in the Americas with the respect to number of languages.
 The Arawakan languages are spoken by peoples occupying a large swath of territory, from the eastern slopes of the central Andes Mountains in Peru and Bolivia, across the Amazon basin of Brazil, northward into Suriname, Guyana, French Guiana, Venezuela, Trinidad and Tobago and Colombia on the northern coast of South America, and as far north as Nicaragua, Honduras, Belize and Guatemala.
 The languages used to be found in Argentina and Paraguay as well.

 Arawak-speaking peoples migrated to islands in the Caribbean some 2,500 years ago, settling the Greater Antilles and the Bahamas.
 It is possible that some poorly attested extinct languages in North America, such as the languages of the Cusabo and Congaree in South Carolina, were members of this family.

 Taíno, commonly called Island Arawak, was spoken on the islands of Cuba, Dominican Republic, Haiti, Puerto Rico, Jamaica, and the Bahamas.
 A few Taino words are still used by English, Spanish, or Haitian Creole-speaking descendants in these islands.
 The Taíno language was scantily attested but its classification within the Arawakan family is uncontroversial.
 Its closest relative among the better attested Arawakan languages seems to be the Wayuu language, spoken in Colombia and Venezuela.
 Scholars have suggested that the Wayuu are descended from Taíno refugees, but the theory seems impossible to prove or disprove.

 Garífuna (or Black Carib) is another Arawakan language originating on the islands.
 It developed as the result of forced migration among people of mixed Arawak, Carib, and African descent.
 It is estimated to have about 195,800 speakers in Honduras, Nicaragua, Guatemala and Belize combined.

 Today the Arawakan languages with the most speakers are among the more recent Ta-Arawakan (Ta-Maipurean) groups: Wayuu [Goajiro], with about 300,000 speakers; and Garifuna, with about 100,000 speakers.
 The Campa group is next; Asháninca or Campa proper has 15–18,000 speakers; and Ashéninca 18–25,000.
 After that probably comes Terêna, with 10,000 speakers; and Yanesha' [Amuesha] with 6–8,000.

 Vocabulary

 Loukotka (1968) lists the following basic vocabulary items for the Arawakan languages.

 Proto-language

+Based on Nikulin's (2019) reconstruction, Proto-Arawakan phonology featured a relatively simple syllabic structure, *CVCV(CV), maintained in many modern dialects.
+The ancestral consonant inventory includes 19 consonants:

+Proto-Arawakan vowels by Nikulin (2019):

 Proto-Arawak reconstructions by Aikhenvald (2002):

 For lists of Proto-Arawakan reconstructions by Jolkesky (2016) and Ramirez (2019), see the corresponding Portuguese article.